Hulu top 10 movies — here's the 3 worth watching now

 The best streaming services, including Hulu, come with deep content libraries.
 While that's great, because we get endless hours of TV shows and movies, it can be a bit of a struggle to figure out what to watch.
 Luckily, Hulu has a top 15 shows and movies collection that gives you a look at what’s trending on the platform.

-This week we have some good movies to choose from.
-"Alien: Romulus" leads the list as one of the year's more popular movies, but it's not alone in the top 10 of Hulu's top 15.
-It's also joined by a brand-new stand-up comedy special and an early 2000s Disney mega-hit.
+This week there are a ton of movies to choose from.
+There's a new comedy from Ben Stiller and a Will Ferrell Christmas classic in the top two, but also high up the list is an Oscar winner from 2000 which currently has a sequel in theaters.

-So without further ado, here are the top picks worth watching right now in Hulu’s top 15.
+So without further ado, here are the top movies worth watching right now in Hulu’s top 15.

 BEST MOVIES IN THE HULU TOP 10